How to file a complaint in consumer court?

 (This article answers various questions of the readers such as who is a consumer, Who can file the case and represent at the consumer court, What is to be done before filing a complaint, Where to lodge the complaints, How to file a complaint, What are the powers of consumer courts, what are the powers of consumer courts?)

-The consumer courts in India are quasi-judicial bodies constituted under the consumer protection act of 1986.
-At present, there are 604 district forums, 34 state commissions, and one national commission that deal with cases regarding consumer disputes and grievances.
-A consumer may file the complaint in the consumer court against the seller of products and services about the defects, duplicity, overcharging, cheating, misleading advertisement, etc. and seek relief under the above act.
-The defect may be any fault, inadequacy, or shortcoming in quality, effectiveness, purity, or standard which is required to be maintained under the contract or under any law in force.
+The consumer courts in India are quasi-judicial bodies constituted under the Consumer Protection Act of 1986.
+At present, there are 604 district (forums)/Commissions, 34 state commissions, and one national commission that deal with cases regarding consumer disputes and grievances.
+A consumer may file a complaint in the consumer court against the seller of products and services about the defects, duplicity, overcharging, cheating, misleading advertisement, etc., and seek relief under the above act.
+The defect may be any fault, inadequacy, or shortcoming in quality, effectiveness, purity, or standard that is required to be maintained under the contract or any law in force.

 Who is a consumer?

-A Consumer means any person who has purchased products or services for his/her personal use (not for commercial purpose or resale).
+A Consumer is any person who has purchased products or services for his/her personal use (not for commercial purposes or resale).
 However, a person who bought goods or services for self-employment is also considered a consumer.
-Similarly, a person might himself have not purchased the item but who uses the same with the approval of the buyer is also a consumer.
+Similarly, a person who might have not purchased the item but who uses the same with the approval of the buyer is also a consumer.

-Who can file the case and represent at the consumer court?
+Who can file the case and represent it at the consumer court?

 What is to be done before filing a complaint?